-- 4.3 The 'Finance/Corp Resources- mixed used schemes' line above is primarily the Britannia project.
+- 5.3 The 'Finance/Corp Resources mixed used schemes' line above is primarily the mixed use Britannia project.
 With the significant social infrastructure already delivered in the summer of 2021 with a brand new leisure centre and school, we now move to the delivery of affordable and private for sale housing.
 As this scheme is funded primarily by sale of on-site private residential accommodation there is a significant element of risk.
 Brexit, followed by Covid and recent economic events has destabilised the housing market and there is considerable work continuing to monitor and manage this risk.
-There is a separate project board and governance process for Britannia in terms of ongoing project management and the relevant financial scrutiny. - 4.4 The table below shows where our capital investment from April 2022 to March 2026 is helping to deliver against our priorities in the Strategic Plan.
+This includes regular updates of the financial model including the forecast income from sales at present day value.
+Where there is a shortfall from the original estimate and therefore a gap in the estimated Council contribution extra borrowing costs are factored into our medium term financial plan.
+There is a separate project board and governance process for Britannia in terms of ongoing project management and the relevant financial scrutiny. - 5.4 The table below shows where our capital investment from April 2023 to March 2027 is helping to deliver against our priorities in the Strategic Plan.

-Priority Example Projects 22/23 £m 23/24 £m 24/25 £m 25/26 £m Total £m Fairer, Safer Hackney Maintaining the homes of our Council residents, Housing Regeneration Schemes delivering more and improved homes, the Britannia Scheme also delivering new homes, Stoke Newington Library Refurbishment, investment in temporary accommodation and new GP surgeries.
-234.8 315.3 263.1 927.5 Greener, Healthier Hackney Essential Maintenance to Leisure Centres including Kings Hall, London Fields Learner Pool, Parks Infrastructure, Parks Depot, Highways Planned Maintenance, Waste & Fleet Replacement and specific Green projects including Cycle Hangers and 52.0 28.2 21.0 129.7
+Priority Example Projects 23/24 £m 24/25 £m 25/26 £m 26/27 £m Total £m Fairer, Safer Hackney Maintaining the homes of our Council residents, Housing Regeneration Schemes delivering more and improved homes, the Britannia Scheme also delivering new homes, Stoke Newington Library Refurbishment, investment in temporary accommodation and new GP surgeries.
+149.6 267.7 374.3 467.0 1,258.6

-22/23 23/24 24/25 25/26 Priority Example Projects £m £m £m £m Total £m Electrical Vehicle charging points.
-Every Child in Hackney Investment in the maintenance of our schools and delivery of additional in-borough, SEND places.
-15.9 7.6 0.4 41.9 Corporate Cross-cutting Stoke Newington Town Hall and investment in ICT to support a range of our services.
-4.4 4.9 0.0 17.5 Total 168.9 307.0 356.1 284.5 1,116.6
+Priority Example Projects 23/24 £m 24/25 £m 25/26 £m 26/27 £m Total £m Greener, Healthier Hackney Essential Maintenance to Leisure Centres including Kings Hall, Play areas in parks, London Fields Learner Pool, Parks Infrastructure, Parks Depot, Highways Planned Maintenance, Waste & Fleet Replacement and specific Green projects including Cycle Hangers and Electrical Vehicle charging points.
+44.2 61.0 37.0 14.5 156.8 Every Child in Hackney Investment in the maintenance of our schools and delivery of additional in-borough, SEND places.
+14.0 21.1 9.1 5.1 49.3 Corporate Cross-cutting Stoke Newington Town Hall and investment in ICT to support a range of our services.
+4.9 7.6 0.3 0.3 13.1 Total 212.7 357.4 420.8 486.9 1,477.8